New Mogadishu International Airport: History

-The airport will be built with two runways as a baseline, with a third runway planned as part of the next phase of development, and a potential fourth runway under consideration for future expansion.
-"It will also be connected to Mogadishu by new modern highways designed to facilitate efficient transportation".

-He added that the airport is positioned to compete directly with major regional hubs such as Addis Ababa's Bole International Airport and Nairobi's Jomo Kenyatta International Airport.
-These remarks underline the airport's significance as a major infrastructure project with potential economic and connectivity benefits for Somalia.

-Foundation laying

 Officially, on 29 June 2025, Somali President Hassan Sheikh Mohamud laid the foundation stone for the New Mogadishu International Airport at a site within the Warsheekh district of the Middle Shabelle region.
 The ceremony marked the official commencement of the project following years of technical and environmental assessment.
 Officials stated that the airport aims to improve national and regional air connectivity while alleviating capacity constraints at Aden Adde International Airport in Mogadishu.
 The event was attended by senior government officials and local representatives, highlighting the significance of the development within the government's broader infrastructure agenda.